Kernix13/vision-grid-express/README.md

 Nothing here yet...

-## License
+## License ✅

-What goes here?
-A one-line sentence? ...
+This project is licensed under the MIT License.

 <!-- I will provide this to the reviewers, but it does not make sense to leave it visible in my README